GarinJTanner/mysql-usa-mapping/README.md

 Creates a table of random people.
 It will contain only a name, IP address and zip code for now.

 ## gps_from_zip
-Using the zip code, it will assign a city, state, county and latitude/longitude coordinates.
+Using the zip code, this procedure will assign a city, state, county and latitude/longitude coordinate to each user.